jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 - Jenkins 2.190.1+
 - Bitbucket Server 7.4+

-Note: Bitbucket Server 5.6 to 7.3 are supported, but they aren't recommended as creating an Application Link with one of these versions doesn't provide any additional functionality.
+Note: Bitbucket Server 5.6 to 7.3 are also supported, but they're not recommended.
+This is because some plugin features are not available when using these versions.
+Instead, we recommend using Bitbucket Server 7.4+ as when you also set up an Application Link you will have access to all plugin features.

 ---